chenyan1998/Term6_Database_AWS/README.md

 - Create ssh key for ec2 instances.
 - Create and configure security groups.
 - Create four ec2 instances for one namenode and three datanodes.
-- Setting up a multi node cluster in hadoop 3.3.0 in a distributed Hadoop environment.
+- Setting up a multi-node cluster in hadoop 3.3.0 in a distributed Hadoop environment.
-- Setting up Sqoop and MongoDB at namenode to load data from the production system (MySQL and MongoDB), and store in the hadoop distributed file system.
+- Setting up Sqoop and MongoDB at namenode to load data from the production system (MySQL and MongoDB), and store it in the hadoop distributed file system.
 - Setting up Apache Spark framework for analyzing metadata and reviews in cluster computing environments.
-- Initialising spark session and Call `tfidf.py` and `pearson_correlation.py` to calculate TF-IDF on the review text and Pearson Correlation between price and average review length.
+- Initializing spark session and Call `tfidf.py` and `pearson_correlation.py` to calculate TF-IDF on the review text and Pearson Correlation between price and average review length.
 We store TF-IDF value in several CSV files in `reviews_tfidf_dir` directory.
 - Stop spark session